 The short answer is yes.
 You may be eligible to receive general benefits in accordance with Ontario’s Minor Injury Guideline (MIG).
 The MIG provides a framework for the treatment of insured individuals who sustain minor injuries in a car accident.
 Below, we discuss this guideline in greater detail.

 Our legal team at Greg Monforton & Partners has been helping Ontario residents fight for just and fair compensation for four decades.
-Our firm has successfully recovered over $150 million on behalf of our clients, including car accident victims.
+Our firm has successfully recovered $300 million on behalf of our clients, including car accident victims.
 The initial consultation comes at no cost or obligation to you.

 Objectives of the Minor Injury Guideline

 The MIG is a part of the Statutory Accident Benefits Schedule or SABS.
 Under the SABS, there are different levels of benefits car accident victims may be able to receive based on the severity of their impairments.
 These levels include minor impairments, non-catastrophic impairments and catastrophic impairments.

 For minor injuries or impairments, the MIG provides rules for the goods and services that will be paid for by the insurer to an insured individual.

 The overall objectives of the guideline is to: